Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Conclusions

 \section{Conclusions}

-This paper proposes a new graph representation schema for transforming raw span-based SRL structures to word-level graphs.
-Based on the schema, we cast the span-based SRL as a SDGP task and present a fast and accurate end-to-end parser.
+This paper proposes four new graph representation schemata for transforming raw span-based SRL structures to word-based graphs.
+Based on the schema, we cast the span-based SRL as a word-based graph parsing task and present a fast and accurate parser.
 Moreover, we propose a simple post-processing method based on constrained Viterbi to handle conflicts in the output graphs.
-Experiments show that our parser 1) is much more efficient than previous parsers, and can parse over 600 sentences per second; 2) reaches new state-of-the-art performance on both CoNLL05 and CoNLL12 datasets.
-In-depth analysis shows that compared with the representative and competitive tuple-based approach of \citet{he-2018-jointly}, our graph parsing model is superior in recognizing multi-word arguments and able to recall fewer arguments with much higher precision.
-This clear finding may lead to some interesting future works, i.e., combining the power of the two different approaches.
+Experiments show that our parser 1) is much more efficient than previous parsers, and can parse over 600 sentences per second; 2) reaches consistently better performance than previous results on CoNLL05, CoNLL12 datasets.
+The in-depth comparison between four schemata shows that the boundary information counts a lot when recognizing arguments.
+In addition, distinguishing single-word arguments from multi-words arguments can also improve the final performance.
+These clear findings may help researchers think about SRL from a new perspective in the future.